Day 7: Number XIV

 Ironically, this means that after three Retrospectives, I can finally talk about gameplay in an early entry, because the game is in nooooo hurry to pile on the story!
 Let’s start with controls.
 First off: this is the first game released in the west where the jumping and attack buttons use the Japanese layout.
 Up until now, the west used the lower face button for Attack and the right face button for jump (X and O on the PS2 controller).
 In Japan, the buttons have always been the other way around: the lower button was jump and the right button attack.
 Days brings the Japanese control scheme international.
 This means that the rightmost button, the DS’s “A” button, is Attack in all regions, and the lower button, “B,” is Jump in all regions.
 This takes some getting used to.
 If you’re like me, the confusion will only last a short while, but I know that’s not true of everyone and even I wish the controls had a customization option, or at least a toggle switch.
 As an added bonus, you get to feel all tripped up when they switch back for BBS, and then tripped up again when they switch back again in coded!
 Thank goodness they stuck with the Japanese layout from coded to the 3DS version of DDD, but they’re switching it back for DDD’s HD release!

 (Ed.
 DidYouKnowGaming recently pointed out to me that the reason for this swap dates back to the PSX, and how X means “No” in Japan and O means “Yes.”
-In North America however, X looks vaguely a tick mark on a form that signals “Yes” or “Confirmed,” whereas an O is meaningless.
+In North America however, X looks like a tick mark on a form that signals “Yes” or “Confirmed,” whereas an O is meaningless.
 Ergo, the buttons would have been swapped in certain contexts.
 But on Nintendo systems, the buttons don’t have those unintentional meanings.
 It seems Square is still operating under the assumption that the PlayStation games still need to be swapped, perhaps because of (or dating back to) this assumption, but the Nintendo games do not, for inverted reasons!)

 It should go without saying, but like nearly every 3D game on the DS, the whole game feels much more natural played with a 3DS using the circle pad than on the DS with the D-Pad.
 The D-Pad is hardly unworkable, but given the option I know what I’d rather take.
 Also, like a handful of DS games, Days lets you advance text with the Down button on the D-Pad, which is good for lefties and lazy people like me who hold the system in one hand during text sequences.
 I’m not mentioning that last feature because it’s important or anything, I just wish every game had the feature because I’m really, really lazy.